FusionAuth/fusionauth-site/site/learn/expert-advice/oauth/differences-between-oauth-2-oauth-2-1.md

 * Make sure bearer tokens are never present in the query string.
 * Limit your refresh tokens, either by making them one time use or having them be sender constrained.

-## Future directions
+## What's next for OAuth

-> It's tough to make predictions, especially about the future." - Yogi Berra
+> Prediction is very difficult, especially if it's about the future. - Niehls Bohr

-OAuth 2.1 is still under discussion on the OAuth mailing list.
-If you are interested in following or influencing this RFC, review the [discussion archives](https://mailarchive.ietf.org/arch/browse/oauth/) and/or [join the mailing list](https://www.ietf.org/mailman/listinfo/oauth).
+OAuth 2.1 is still being discussed on the IETF OAuth mailing list.
+If you are interested in following or influencing this RFC, review the [discussion archives](https://mailarchive.ietf.org/arch/browse/oauth/) to get up to speed.
+You can also [join the mailing list](https://www.ietf.org/mailman/listinfo/oauth).

-Looking beyond OAuth 2.1, which aims to consolidate security best practices but leave most of the rest of OAuth 2.0 untouched, there’s also a "next gen" OAuth working group, [reimagining a Grant Negotiation and Authorization Protocol from the ground up](https://datatracker.ietf.org/wg/gnap/about/).
+Looking beyond OAuth 2.1, which, as mentioned, aims to consolidate security best practices but leave most of the rest of OAuth 2.0 untouched, there’s also a "next gen" working group, [reimagining a Grant Negotiation and Authorization Protocol from the ground up](https://datatracker.ietf.org/wg/gnap/about/).
+This protocol aims to cover the same use cases as OAuth2, but [explicitly rules out backward compatibility](https://datatracker.ietf.org/wg/gnap/about/):

+> "Although the artifacts for this work are not intended or expected to be backwards-compatible with OAuth 2.0 or OpenID Connect, the group will attempt to simplify migrating from OAuth 2.0 and OpenID Connect to the new protocol where possible."

 The GNAP specification is further from release than the OAuth 2.1 specification.